-The Subrecipient must enter all client information in HMIS (or for Domestic Violence providers - an equivalent system) for all program types.
+The Subrecipient must enter all client information in HMIS and submit the monthly report herein referred to as Attachment C (or for Domestic Violence providers - an equivalent system) for all program types.
 The Subrecipient must check all the DATA for accuracy and more than a 25% error will not be accepted.
 The County will also require a cumulative annual report as required by HUD.